apitraffic/apitraffic-express/README.md

 1. Parameters passed into the `apiTraffic.middleware()` function
 2. Setting values as environment variables

-These methods are not mutually exclusive, if for whatever reason you need to sent some as parameters and some as environment variables, it is ok they can be mixed.
+These methods are not mutually exclusive, if for whatever reason you need to set some as parameters and some as environment variables, it is ok they can be mixed.

-> If the same variable is set in both places, the parameters that are passed in will always supercede the environment variables.
+> If the same variable is set in both places, the parameters that are passed in will always supersede the environment variables.

 #### Options